How did Leapfrog elevate Never Events to a national priority?

-Leapfrog's Never Events policy has been updated for the 2017 Leapfrog Hospital Survey and now asks hospitals to commit to eight basic acts if a Never Event does occur:
+Leapfrog's Never Events policy now asks hospitals to commit to the following basic acts if a Never Event does occur:

 - apologize to the patient and family,

-- waive all costs related to the event and follow-up care,
+- waive all costs directly related to the event,

 - report the event to an external agency,